Originally posted March 2019 and reposted in 2021.

 Therefore, it is incredibly important for all women to go and get checked regularly, and just make sure everything is ok down there.
 In the UK normally you get a letter 6 months before you turn 25 to book an appointment.
 However, if you do have any issues/worries or concerns then please do go get checked out regardless.

 I get that it is scary and I get that there is so many things that are running through our minds like “what if someone does find something wrong down there” or “what if It’s really painful” However, finding abnormalities does not always mean the worst.
 Also getting checked regularly means that these abnormalities can be dealt with quickly and more effectively.
 This is why I want to stress the importance of smear tests.

-Basically last year just before my 23rd birthday I started experiencing some pain on my right side of my vagina.
-At the time at first it didn’t worry me because weirdly the day before (I work with children so all the furniture is small) I had walked into the dressing up unit for the children in my classroom and hit that part of my vagina on the unit- which was painful!
-Therefore. obviously at first I just thought I had bruised it or something.
+Basically back in 2019 just before my 23rd birthday I started experiencing some pain on my right side of my vagina.
+At the time at first it didn’t worry me because weirdly the day before (I worked with children at the time so all the furniture was small) I had walked into the dressing up unit for the children in my classroom and hit that part of my vagina on the unit- which was painful!
+Therefore, obviously at first I just thought I had bruised it or something.